mauricelanghinrichs/memocell/docs/theory.rst

 and relatively fast to compute (compared to stochastic simulations).
 Thereby they form the basis of the Bayesian inference in MemoCell.

-To do this, MemoCell again exploits the analytical access via the Markov jump processes on the hidden layer.
+To compute the moments, MemoCell again exploits the analytical access via the Markov jump processes on the hidden layer.
 The approach of the probability generating function :math:`G` is employed, leading to a closed ordinary differential equation system for the first and second (mixed and factorial) moments of the hidden layer variables; for more info, see API docs or the